5 min. read

 Fluid dispensing has come a long way.
-In the early days, the only dispensing option was to use a plunger to manually push fluid out from a syringe.
-With the rapid advancement of technology, today there are various dispensing techniques available and within each technique there are quite a few types of dispensing equipment options.
-They range from simple manual dispensing devices to a sophisticated positive displacement pump.
-Faced with too many choices, selecting the right dispensing equipment can be a daunting task if you are not familiar with dispensing technology.
-The following information will assist you in selecting the right dispensing equipment for your applications.
+In the early days, the only dispensing option was to use a plunger to manually push fluid out of a syringe.
+With the rapid advancement in technology, today there are various dispensing techniques available, with quite a few dispensing equipment options.
+They range from simple manual dispensing devices to sophisticated piezo-actuated jetting valves.

 The next step up in process improvement is the Time/Pressure dispensing (TPD) technique.
 As the name indicates, this technique utilizes air pressure coupled with a control timing circuit to help increase product throughput and yields.
 Because of the simplicity and decent repeatability rate, over 60% of dispensing applications are done by this technique.
 Techcon offers a complete range of TPD equipment and accessories that include syringes, needles, receiver heads, pressure containers, valves, and controllers.